00cedke/retendo-server/README.md

 # retendo-server
 - Official Retendo Network Server Setup.

+# I WILL DO LATER BECAUSE ITS HARD

 ## Usage
 - Need Python, Git, Node JS and Docker.
 - And start the `build.bat`.